grethi/CHGInputAccessoryView/README.md

 // get an instance of CHGInputAccessoryView CHGInputAccessoryView *accessoryView = [CHGInputAccessoryView inputAccessoryView];

-// optionaly define a delegate accessoryView.inputAccessoryViewDelegate = self;
+// optionally define a delegate accessoryView.inputAccessoryViewDelegate = self;

 // create a CHGInputAccessoryViewItem